Lohagad

 Lohagad is one of the many hill forts of Maharashtra state in India.
 Situated close to the hill station Lonavala and 52 km northwest of Pune, Lohagad rises to an elevation of 1033 m above sea level.
 The fort is connected to the neighboring Visapur fort by a small range.
-The fort was under the Lohtamia empire for the majority of the time, with a short period of 5 years under the Mughal empire.
+The fort was under the Lohtamia empire for the majority of the time, with a short period of 5 years under the Mughal Empire.

 History

+The initial construction of Lohagad Fort is attributed to the Lohtamia dynasty, who ruled the region during the 10th century CE, the fort was under them for the longest period.

-Lohagad has a long history with several dynasties occupying it at different periods of time: Lohtamia, Chalukyas, Rashtrakutas, Yadavas, Bahamanis, Nizams, Mughals and Marathas.
+Lohagad has a long history with several dynasties occupying it at different periods of time: Satavahanas, Chalukyas, Rashtrakutas, Yadavas, Bahamanis, Nizams, Mughals and Marathas.
 Chatrapati Shivaji Maharaj captured it in 1648 AD, but he was forced to surrender it to the Mughals in 1665 AD by the Treaty of Purandar.
 Chatrapati Shivaji Maharaj recaptured the fort in 1670 AD and used it for keeping his treasury.
 This fort was used to keep the winnings from Surat.
 Later in Peshwa time Nana Phadnavis used this fort for living for some time and built several structures in the fort such as a big tank and a step-well.